Underfloor heating with carpet

 Q3: What's this tog rating you keep mentioning, and how do I find the right one for my underfloor heating?

 A3: The tog rating is a measure of how well something insulates.
 For underfloor heating, you'll want a combined tog rating (carpet and underlay together) of no more than 2.5.
 This ensures the heat comes through without getting trapped.
-Many carpet suppliers and manufacturers will provide the tog rating, so you can check with them or look for products designed specifically for use with underfloor heating.

 Q4: Is it possible to DIY the installation of carpet over underfloor heating, or should I call in a professional?